asquare14/Git-Cheat-Sheet/main.md

 ### Common Commands
 `$ git init`
-- It will create a new git repository in the current directory
+- It will create a new git repository in the current directory.

 `$ git init --bare`
-- it will create a new bare repository (no .git folder, history is stored in the project root)
+- it will create a new bare repository (no .git folder, history is stored in the project root).

 `$ git clone <link to repo>`
 - Clones repository to local machine.

 `$ git clone --bare <link to reo>`
-- Do a bare copy of the repository you want to clone, useful if you are just cloning it and don't want to track updatese
+- Do a bare copy of the repository you want to clone.

 `$ git log`
  - Shows history of past commits